tcolgate/kube-ci/README.md

 design goal is to provide as much feedback and support directly via the github API, rather than through other interfaces.

+NOTE: This is a detached fork of the origin dev repo at QubitProducts/kube-ci

 # What's here

 The code is still work-in-progress but has seen extensive use for a few years now.